Daweet/Daweet.github.io/_posts/2020-05-16-Scraping-NASA-for-Escape Velocity.md

 # Visualizations

-Now everything is inorder and as we want it to be, it will be good idea to plot and visualize the parameters.
-Recall this is.
+Now everything is inorder, and is as we want it to be, it will thus be good idea to plot and visualize the parameters.
 Below we present plots of each columns versus planets, group of parameters versus planets, and stack all the columns in one plot.

 The eight (spoiler alert!) planets of our Solar System vary widely, not only in terms of size, but also in terms of other parameters.